frederic-perez/AmE-dictionary/data/dictionary.md

 __expatiate__ _v_ :two::hammer:
 __expediency__
 __expedient__
-__expedite__ _v_ :dart::eight: (expedited) To speed up the progress of or execute quickly. _Wear easy on/off shoes to expedite security, take off your belt and clear out your pockets._
+__expedite__ _v_ :dart::nine: (expedited) To speed up the progress of or execute quickly. _Wear easy on/off shoes to expedite security, take off your belt and clear out your pockets._
 __expedited shipping__ (vs _regular shipping_)
 __expediting__ _v_
 __expeditiously__